What is Lifestyle Inflation?

 Now that you have a higher income, you start spending more money on that pent-up need.
 Consider these examples:

-- You graduate from college and get your first job, but also start sending more money to support your family members who’ve helped you along the way
+- After graduating from college, you get your first job.
+But you also start sending more money to support your family members who’ve helped you along the way.

 Learn more about your money mindset with this video I made about finding your money style.